dferber90/lovely-webapp/README.md

 Finally, you need to deploy the database to your Prisma workspace.
 This will set up a database for you.

-Go to `packages/api` and run
+Go to `packages/api/database/dev` and run

 ```
 PRISMA_SECRET=<your secret> prisma deploy
 ```

-Replace `<your secret>` with the secret you stored as `PRISMA_SECRET` in `.env`.
+Replace `<your secret>` with the secret you stored as `PRISMA_SECRET` in `.runtime.dev.env`.

 You should now be provided with a Prisma endpoint URL.
-Store that in the `.env` file as the value of `PRISMA_ENDPOINT`.
+Store that in the `.runtime.dev.env` file as the value of `PRISMA_ENDPOINT`.

-> Unfortunately I'm not too sure about this step since I can't simulate an unauthenticated account.
-You might need to change the configuration in `packages/api/database/prisma.yml`.
+Defines which stage to use.
+Those are separate instances of your database, each containing different data of the same schema.
+You can use one stage for development, one for production and one for End-to-End tests.

 For now, the `prisma` commands should always be executed from `packages/api`, as it needs the `packages/api/.graphqlconfig.yml` file for configuration.